 Latency is certainly easy to notice given that too much of it can cause slow loading times, jittery video or audio, or timed out requests.
 Fixing the problem, however, can be a bit more complicated since the causes are often located downstream from a company’s infrastructure.

-In most cases, latency is a byproduct of distance.
+In most cases, high latency is a byproduct of distance.
 Although fast connections may make networks seem to work instantaneously, data is still constrained by the laws of physics.
 It can’t move faster than the speed of light, although innovations in fiber optic technology allow it to get about two-thirds of the way there.
 Under the very best conditions, it takes data about 21 milliseconds to travel from New York to San Francisco.
 This number is misleading, however.
 Various bottlenecks due to bandwidth limitations and rerouting near the data endpoints (the “last mile” problem) can add between 10 to 65 milliseconds of latency.

 How to Reduce Latency With Edge Computing

-Edge computing architecture offers a groundbreaking solution to the problem of latency and how to reduce it.
+Edge computing architecture offers a groundbreaking solution to the problem of high latency and how to reduce it.
 By locating key processing tasks closer to end users, edge computing can deliver faster and more responsive services.
 IoT devices provide one way of pushing these tasks to the edge of a network.
 Advancements in processor and storage technology have made it easier than ever to increase the power of internet-enabled devices, allowing them to process much of the data they gather locally rather than transmitting it back to centralized cloud computing servers for analysis.
 By resolving more processes closer to the source and relaying far less data back to the center of the network, IoT devices can greatly improve performance speed.
 This will be critically important for technology like autonomous vehicles, where a few milliseconds of lag could be the difference between a safe journey to a family gathering and a fatal accident.

 Of course, not every business digital transformation will be delivered by way of IoT devices.
 Video streaming services, for example, need a different kind of solution.
 Edge data centers, smaller, purpose-built facilities located in key emerging markets, make it easier to deliver streaming video and audio by caching high-demand content much closer to end users.
 This not only ensures that popular services are delivered faster, but also frees up bandwidth to deliver content from more distant locations.
 For instance, if the top ten Netflix shows are streaming from a hyperscale facility in New York City, but are able to cache that same content in an edge facility outside of Pittsburgh, end users in both markets will be able to stream content more efficiently because the streaming sources are distributed closer to consumers.

-Online-based gaming experiences (such as Roblox) can also help reduce latency for their users by placing servers in edge data centers closer to where gamers located.
+Online-based gaming experiences can also help reduce latency for their users by placing servers in edge data centers closer to where gamers are located.
 If players in a particular region are logged into servers that can be reached with minimal latency, they will have a much more enjoyable experience than if they were constantly struggling to deal with the high ping rates that result from using servers on the other side of the country.